pranitbauva1997/pranitbauva1997/README.md

 product-market fit by talking to users to understand their workflows and pain points, and made it the highest margin product of Setu.

-I have built the chatbot for handling customer support tickets to help Carousell transition from Zendesk and thus implement custom journeys as required by business and also enable significant cost savings.
+I have built the <a href="https://support.carousell.com/hc/en-us">chatbot</a> for handling customer support tickets to help Carousell transition from Zendesk and thus implement custom journeys as required by business and also enable significant cost savings.
 </p>